Aluminium foil: Uses

-Electromagnetic shielding

-Although aluminium is non-magnetic, it is a good conductor, so even a thin sheet reflects almost all of an incident electric wave.
-At frequencies more than 100 MHz, the transmitted electric field is attenuated by more than 80 decibels (dB) (less than 10−8 = 0.00000001 of the power gets through).

-Thin sheets of aluminium are not very effective at attenuating low-frequency magnetic fields.
-The shielding effectiveness is dependent upon the skin depth.
-A field travelling through one skin depth will lose about 63 per cent of its energy (it is attenuated to 1/e = 1/2.718... of its original energy).
-Thin shields also have internal reflections that reduce the shielding effectiveness.

-Cooking

-Aluminium foil is also used for barbecuing delicate foods.
+Aluminium foil is widely sold into the consumer market, such as for barbecuing delicate foods.

-As is the case with all metallic items, aluminium foil reacts to being placed in a microwave oven.
+As with all metallic items, it reacts to being placed in a microwave oven.
 This is because of the electromagnetic fields of the microwaves inducing electric currents in the foil and high potentials at the sharp points of the foil sheet; if the potential is sufficiently high, it will cause electric arcing to areas with lower potential, even to the air surrounding the sheet.
 Modern microwave ovens have been designed to prevent damage to the cavity magnetron tube from microwave energy reflection, and aluminium packages designed for microwave heating are available.

+Submerged in a baking soda solution, it can be used to polish metals such as silver and gold via electrolytic cleaning, as it is a more reactive metal than either.
+A similar method can be used to produce silver substrates for Raman spectrography.

 Environmental issues

 Some aluminium foil products can be recycled at around 5% of the original energy cost.